Samn2NPA/Stripe-Dash/README.md

 - [x] User has two tabs, one for Checkout, and one for Charges.
 - [x] User can see the currently active tab.
-- [ ] User can create a charge for a desired amount on the Checkout tab.
+- [x] User can create a charge for a desired amount on the Checkout tab.
-- [ ] User sees an error message when there is a card processing error.
+- [ ] User sees an error message when there is a card processing error. (sr, I couldnt know where to get this!)
 - [x] User can see past charges on the Charges tab.

 The following **optional** features are implemented: